ignite/cli/docs/guide/blog/comment-blog.md

 Try it out!

-If the chain is yet not started, run `starport chain serve`.
+If the chain is yet not started, run `ignite chain serve`.

 Create a post: